keploy/keploy/README.md

 ```

 ### Integration with native Go test framework
-You just need 3 lines of code in your unit test file and that's it!!🔥🔥🔥
+You just need 3 lines of code in your unit test file and that's it!! 🔥

 For an example, for a file named `main.go` create a unit test file as `main_test.go` in the **same folder** as `main.go`.